PetePrattis/get-IMDB-score-by-movie-title/README.md

-# Python-Projects

-**These are my 3 python projects for the class Computer Science Introduction**
+# A Python Programm / Project

+**This is a simple python project from my early days as a Computer Science student**

+_This programm was created for the first semester class Introduction to Computer Science and is one of a few such simple python programms neccessary to pass the class_

+>About this project
-_The demands of each project and the necessary comments to make the code understandable, are within the .py archives_
+>-The comments to make the code understandable, are within the .py archive
+>-This program runs for Python version 2.7
+>-This repository was created to show the variety of my work and experience as a student